Huangzhw0221/812-research-group/content/publication/caig-2023-multimodal/index.md

 ---
-title: "A multimodal transformer to fuse images and metadata for skin disease classification"
+title: "A Multimodal Transformer to Fuse Images and Metadata for Skin Disease Classification"
 authors:
 - 蔡淦
 - 朱煜